lin-yun-kue/sass-workshop/README.md

 ### Guidelines
 - Don't use ID as CSS selector
-- Define the JS hooks and don't select element by css class
+- Don't mixup use CSS selector and JS selector and define js-hook for js selector.
-- Selector layer is better to lower than 4 layer in order to have efficiently rendering CSS
+- Selector layer is better to lower than 4 layer in order to efficiently render.
 - Use BEM Naming Rule
+- OOCSS
+  - Separate structure and skin.
+  - Separate container and content.
+- Only elements like picture or icon can set fix height.

 ### Methodology Reference
 - [SMACSS](http://smacss.com/)